snipercup/CDDA-Content-Manager/readme.md

 - See https://github.com/KorGgenT/cdda-item-creator for an alternative item creator.
 - See https://github.com/I-am-Erk/CDDA-Tilesets for a tileset for Cataclysm you can contribute to.
+- See https://github.com/TheGoatGod/Goats-Mod-Compilation for an index of mods.

 ## Demo: